 Council is required to review the District Plan at least once every 10 years.
 In 2010, the Council decided to commence the review of the Operative District Plan’s provisions.

 After a process involving public consultation, the Proposed District Plan was publicly notified in 2013 and opened up for the submission process.
 The Council’s District Plan Hearing Committee, made up of three Councillors and an independent commissioner, had the role of considering and deciding on more than 2300 submission points.
 The issues raised in submissions were separated into relevant topics and were heard topic-by-topic.
 Fourteen Hearings were held between May 2014 and March 2016 to hear and consider the issues raised by submitters.
-The decisions have now been publicly notified and as stated above, the submitter have an opportunity to appeal these decisions.

 On 29 October 2016 Council released decisions on submissions and further submissions to the Proposed Invercargill City District Plan.
 These decisions also incorporate, where relevant, the decisions on the following Variations: